strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 repetition is acceptable as our new limit types will be applied per-volume, so redundant volume descriptions don't impact the outcome.

 The Cluster Volume Source will use this API to discover volume information for the whole cluster.
+We intend to continue using `client.quota.callback.static.storage.check-interval` to configure the millisecond interval between polling the cluster state.

 The performance cost of this API was [discussed](https://lists.apache.org/thread/11zyqqnyg1wgf4jdo6pvn7hn51g3vf8r) upstream as part of the KIP, which should be low cost.
 The performance impact of polling is managed by making the poll